Surveys of Trends in Transdisciplinary (TD) Research

 In the initial survey in FY2020, transdisciplinary research projects funded in above Future Earth initiative and Belmont Forumʼs international collaborative research projects in which Japanese researchers participated were reviewed and analyzed.
 Also, the current status of and trends in research activities in Japan which are related to global issues were mapped, from which implications for future promotion of related research were extracted.

 In FY2021, based on the findings of the FY2020 survey, we have expanded the survey to include several topics.
-We placed particular emphasis on summarizing discussions surrounding outcomes and impact of TD research based on its characteristics such as interdisciplinarity and co-creation with stakeholders, which are difficult to grasp with current research assessment frameworks.
-Then we looked into outputs of TD research RISTEX wants to visualize in order to further promote TD research, namely, the building and expanding of networks between researchers and stakeholders ('productive interactions').
-With this background, in FY2022 we attempt to visualize outputs of several cases of TD research by using quantitative and/or qualitative tools.
+We placed particular emphasis on summarizing discussions surrounding outcomes and impact of TDR based on its characteristics such as interdisciplinarity and co-creation with stakeholders, which are difficult to grasp with current research assessment frameworks.
+Then we looked into outputs of TDR RISTEX wants to visualize in order to further promote TDR, namely, the building and expanding of networks between researchers and stakeholders ('productive interactions').
+Given this background, RISTEX visualized the TD research results and studied/experimented with the evaluation indicators in FY2022.
+This study will continue into FY2023.

 • Belmont Forum